 Cookies can be categorised, following the International Chamber of Commerce guide, as follows:

 STRICTLY NECESSARY COOKIES

-If you prevent performance cookies we cannot use information from your visit to improve your future website.
+- If you prevent performance cookies, we cannot use information from your visit to improve our website in future.

 ‘Functionality cookies’ may be used to provide services or to remember your settings.
 This may include your user name if you have selected ‘remember me’ at a log in page.
 These cookies help to customise your web experience.
 They also assist with the administration of certain other activities.
 We may associate personal information with a cookie file in those instances.

 Functionality cookies, by their very nature, are persistent cookies so that we remember your computer when you return to our website.
 Some of these cookies may be managed for us by third parties – where this is the case, we don’t allow the third party to use the cookies for any purpose other than those listed above.
 If you prevent cookies, including functionality cookies, this may mean we can’t offer you some services.

 Targeting cookies collect the most information about users.
 These cookies are used to deliver adverts more relevant to you and your interests.
 We shall not use a targeting cookie without your express consent, which we would usually obtain by asking you to register and/or opt in to a particular service.

 HOW CAN I BLOCK AND/OR DELETE COOKIES?